Brinkmanship: Conceptualization

 In the spectrum of the Cold War, the concept of brinkmanship involved the West and the Soviet Union using tactics of fear and intimidation as strategies to make the opposing side back down.
 Each faction pushed dangerous situations to the brink, with the intention of making the other back down in matters of international politics and foreign policy and obtaining concessions.
 Nevertheless, in the Cold War both parties were confronted with devastating consequences since the threats of nuclear war were unmanageable in any situation.

 By escalating threats of nuclear war and massive retaliation, both parties had to respond with more force.
 The principle of the tactic was that neither party would prefer to yield to the other, but one of them would simply have to yield, or the outcome would be the worst possible for both of them.

 The problem, however, was that yielding would result in being labelled as the weaker side.
 During the Cold War, both the Soviets and the Americans had a reputation to uphold to their populations and also to their neighboring countries and allies.

 That made brinkmanship utterly risky since if neither country budged, the only way to avoid mutually assured destruction was to compromise.
 The British philosopher, mathematician, and intellectual Bertrand Russell compared it to the game of chicken:

 Since the nuclear stalemate became apparent, the governments of East and West have adopted the policy which Mr. Dulles calls 'brinksmanship.'
 This is a policy adapted from a sport which, I am told, is practiced by some youthful degenerates.
 This sport is called 'Chicken!'.

 Contextualization

 The Soviet Union and the West spent nearly 50 years on the brink of war.
 During conflicts like the Cuban Missile Crisis, tensions escalated to the point that it seemed as if the Cold War would turn into an actual nuclear war.
-Brinkmanship was one of the steps prior to the point that war would actually break out.
+Brinkmanship was one of the last stages of those relations.

 In a conflict between two nations that were so ideologically opposed, drastic policies such as brinkmanship seemed to be the only way to come to any sense of agreement.
 Both the Americans and the Soviets maintained strict policies not to respond immediately to military threats.
 However, by making the possibility of a war more and more likely, both nations were able to make significant progress in discussions and peace.